 - To use as an aircheck/snoop logger, simply enable the “Use Joystick” option and wire your mixer “mic live” signal to Button 1 – this is a latching input so whilst the button is pressed SureLog will record.
 Releasing the button will stop the recording.
 You are advised to have some form of isolation between your mixer and joystick port! (eg: opto-coupler)

-Not having a logging system is one of the main concerns of OFCOM’s regular Broadcast Bulletin:
+Not having a logging system is a frequent concern of OFCOM’s regular Broadcast Bulletins:

 Complaints will be dealt with in the same way as for other licensed radio services.
 Licensees will be required to make a recording of all output transmitted, and to retain recordings for a period of 42 days from the date of broadcast.
 The licensee must, at its own expense, make these recordings available to Ofcom for monitoring purposes and the investigation of complaints.
 The licensee should make appropriate provision for spare recording capability to enable continuity of recording in the event of a breakdown or routine maintenance.